 The modified penalty for the offence is $ ...................

-If you do not wish to have a complaint of the alleged offence heard and determined by a court, the amount of money specified in this notice as the modified penalty may be paid within a period of 28 days after the giving of this notice.
+If you do not wish to have a prosecution notice of the alleged offence heard and determined by a court, the amount of money specified in this notice as the modified penalty may be paid within a period of 28 days after the giving of this notice.
 Payment may be made by either —

 (a) posting this form with a cheque, money order or postal note for the specified amount of money, payable to the chief executive officer, to the Department of Consumer and Employment Protection, Locked Bag 14, Cloisters Square, Perth WA 6850; or